jeannamatthews-classes/group-project-parking/docs/timelog/JKnapp798/JKnapp798.md

 - Updated GitHub with the most recent project version.
 - Created a detailed user manual outlining how to host and run a database, demo, and servers on a personal machine.
 - Coordinated between the user group and our team to establish plans for future development beyond the semester.
 - Met individually with each teammate to discuss their interest in continuing the project.
+- Worked with Jack to get the app transfer working across both our machines.